-- The building has multiple features which would provide suitable roosting habitat for small numbers of crevice dwelling bats - these are likely to be suitable for use as transitional or non-breeding summer roosts with lower likelihood of use for maternity or hibernation roosts. - There are a number of potential roosting features where evidence of occupation would not be visible during a daytime building inspection - these include features between the roofing felt and the tiles; features associated with the wall plate; and gaps beneath barge/fascia boards and hanging tiles where access to inspect for the presence of droppings was not possible. - The building is situated within optimal foraging habitat in dark environs with excellent connections to the wider landscape.
+- The building has multiple features which would provide suitable roosting habitat for small numbers of crevice dwelling bats - these are likely to be suitable for use as transitional or non-breeding summer roosts with lower likelihood of use for maternity or hibernation roosts. - There are a number of potential roosting features where evidence of occupation would not be visible during a daytime building inspection - these include features between the roofing felt and the tiles; features associated with the wall plate; and gaps beneath barge/fascia boards and hanging tiles where access to inspect for the presence of droppings was not possible eg. over the single-storey link section.

-To confirm whether this building supports roosting bats, further surveys (see section 5.3) would need to be undertaken during the bat active season.
+To characterise the use of the confirmed roost, and confirm whether or not additional roosts are present, further surveys (see section 5.3) would need to be undertaken during the bat active season.